linkedin/linkedin.github.com/pages/gsoc/projects/data/faq/own_project_idea.md

-Superb!
-We recommend you submit your idea to [our projects list](https://github.com/coala/projects/blob/master/data/projects.js) as a pull request.
+Brilliant!
+We recommend you submit your idea to our projects list as a pull request.